-Yuca puree, or purê de mandioca as we call it in Portuguese, is a big deal in Brazilian cuisine, and in other Latin American countries.
+Mashed yuca, or purê de mandioca as we call it in Portuguese, is a big deal in Brazilian cuisine, and in other Latin American countries.
 This instant pot yuca puree recipe is creamy, buttery and easy to make.
-A great side dish option for any occasion.
+A great side dish option for any occasion!

-In this post we’ll talk about buttery creamy yuca puree.
+In this post, we’ll talk about buttery creamy yuca puree, AKA mashed yuca.

 Where to buy yuca

-And make sure to keep the peeled yuca covered in water (like we do with potatoes) to avoid oxidation and them turning brown.
+TIP – Make sure to keep the peeled yuca covered in water (like we do with potatoes) to avoid oxidation.
+They will turn brown otherwise.

 After the yuca is cooked, and the fibrous cord is removed, we’re pretty much almost done.